qial/earthbound/glitchless.md

 Go back up, learn the new melody, and fall down the hole.

-**Plague Rat of Doom**
+## Plague Rat Sanctuary

 Teleport into Fourside.

 Go into the museum and try to enter without paying.
 Agree to pay.
 Talk to Mr. Spoon in the back.

-Go over to the Topolla Theater and watch the Venus concert.
+Go to Topolla Theater and watch Venus concert.
 Go backstage and talk to Venus.

 Go back to the museum and use the Signed banana on Mr. Spoon.

+#### Sewers

+- Filthy Attach Roaches: Freeze
+- Others: Run

 Go into the sewer.
 Try to despawn enemies that are right near the ladder.

 Get in the water and walk all the way over to the right.
-Freeze Filthy Attack Roaches; run from other fights.

-Fire a Multi bottle rocket at Plague Rat of Doom.
+#### Plauge Rat of Doom:

+- Jeff MBR
+- Others Defend

 Go up, learn the new melody, and pick up the Carrot key.

 Go back down into the sewer and use the Exit mouse.

-Go outside.
-Without walking anywhere, use Teleport α to go to Dalaam.
+When you exit, without walking anywhere, use Teleport α to go to Dalaam.
 Hold down+right to run over the photo shoot trigger, then switch to up+right once you're in the street to finish the teleport.

-**Thunder and Storm**
-Go down to the south end of Dalaam and use the Carrot key on the statues.
+## Pink Cloud

+Note: RUN from all encounters

+Use Carrot Key on statues in south Dalaam

 Take the ropes up.
-Have Poo use a Skip sandwich DX when you hit the top part to help avoid enemies.
-Run from all encounters in here.
+Have Poo use a Skip sandwich DX when you hit the top.

 Always fall down the hole farthest to the left.

-For Thunder and Storm, have Jeff fire a Multi bottle rocket, and Poo use Starstorm just in case the MBR doesn't do enough damage (Jeff will usually attack before Poo thanks to the Crystal charm's speed boost).
+#### Thunder & Storm:

+- Jeff: MBR
+- Poo: StarstormA

 Learn the new melody.